-The American Thoracic Society (ATS) and Infectious Disease Society of America (IDSA) recommends a standard treatment for pulmonary NTM disease of three or four medications.
+The American Thoracic Society (ATS) and Infectious Disease Society of America (IDSA) recommends a standard NTM lung disease treatment with three or four medications.
 These include clarithromycin or azithromycin, rifampin or rifabutin and ethambutol, and streptomycin or amikacin.
 Read more about these medications below or click here for a PDF chart of medications and side effects.

 Certain combinations of antibiotics work better together because they attack the mycobacteria in more than one way.
 Drug combinations are often prescribed to effectively treat a specific strain of NTM.
 For this reason, it is very important that your sputum samples be sent to a qualified, specialized mycobacteriology lab for precise identification of the species and sensitivity testing.